ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

 ## Community

-ESMValTool is built and maintained by an active community of scientists and engineers.
+ESMValTool is built and maintained by an active community of scientists and software engineers.
 Many of the interactions take place on GitHub.
 Here, we briefly introduce you to some of the most important pages.

 > ## Challenge: meet ESMValGroup
 >
 > Browse to [github.com/ESMValGroup](https://github.com/ESMValGroup).
 This is our 'organization' GitHub page.
 Have a look around.
 How many collaborators are there?
 Do you know any of them?
 You should see 2 main repositories: ESMValTool and ESMValCore.
-Clicking on them will take you to there.
+Visit each of the repositofires.
 How many people have contributed to each of them?
 Can you also find out how many people have contributed to this tutorial?
 >
 > > ## Solution
 > >